onja-org/figma-lab/README.md

 3. **See snapshots** of your file at different times
 4. **Click any version** to see what it looked like then

-**💼 Professional Insight:** In real projects, designers and developers use comments to discuss implementation details, and version history helps track design evolution!
+**Professional Insight:** In real projects, designers and developers use comments to discuss implementation details, and version history helps track design evolution!

 ---